How regional actors shape the conflict in Syria

 English, French, Arabic

 Julien Barnes-Dacey is the director of the Middle East & North Africa programme at the European Council on Foreign Relations.
 He works on European policy towards the wider region, with a particular focus on Syria and regional geopolitics.

-Barnes-Dacey’s recent publications include “Society max: How Europe can help Syrians survive Assad and coronavirus,” “Promoting European strategic sovereignty in the southern neighbourhood,” and “Guns and governance: How Europe should talk with non-state armed groups in the Middle East.”
-His work has been published widely including in Foreign Policy, Politico, the Financial Times, and the New York Times.
+Barnes-Dacey’s recent publications include “Principled pragmatism: Europe’s place in a multipolar Middle East,” “Society max: How Europe can help Syrians survive Assad and coronavirus,” and “Guns and governance: How Europe should talk with non-state armed groups in the Middle East.”
+His work has been published in the likes of Foreign Policy, Politico, the Financial Times, and the New York Times.

-Barnes-Dacey has worked as a researcher and journalist across the Middle East.
-Based in Syria from 2007 to 2010, he reported for the Wall Street Journal and The Christian Science Monitor.
-He worked across Iraq as editor of Niqash.Org and was previously based in Egypt, reporting for the Cairo Times.
-He also headed the MENA practice at Control Risks, a private sector political consultancy based in London.
+Immediately prior to joining ECFR Barnes-Dacey headed the MENA practice at Control Risks, a private sector consultancy.
+Before this he worked as a journalist across the Middle East.
+Based in Syria from 2007 to 2010, he reported for publications including the Financial Times, the Wall Street Journal and the Christian Science Monitor.
+He worked across Iraq as editor of Niqash and was also based in Egypt.
+Barnes-Dacey was an assistant foreign editor for UK television’s Channel 4 News, and a field producer for Al Jazeera International.